A Complete List of Jamaica’s Waterfalls

 Before we get into the article, please subscribe for new adventures from Elle.

 Our Taino ancestors didn’t name Jamaica ‘Land of Wood and Water’ for nothing, and there’s a lot to learn from our waterfalls too as I already wrote about here.
-Jamaica has at least three dozen waterfalls, a number which is subject to change.
+Jamaica has over fifty waterfalls, a number which is subject to change.
 That’s not because Jamaica is spawning new waterfalls as we speak, but rather, many of these gems are still thankfully hidden, wild and free.
 Besides lists such as these, the only way you’ll ever hear about some of them is via word of mouth, or maybe social media.
 A few are tiny trickles while others are luxurious cascades with a large pool beneath for swimming.
 What can I say?
 Jamaican beauties come in all shapes and sizes (hehe).
 Do, I beg of you.
 If you visit an uncommercialized waterfall because you heard of it from me, don’t spoil it for successive visitors.
+With that said, check out my master list with 60+ Jamaican waterfalls.

 Cane river 2

-2. Falling Edge Falls in Bowden Hill, Stony Hill (now $500 pp, tipping may be required, 15 minute walk from closest parking spot in front of Bowden Hill Primary & Junior High School).
+2. Falling Edge Falls in Bowden Hill, Stony Hill (now $500 pp, 15 minute walk from closest parking spot in front of Bowden Hill Primary & Junior High School).

 Falling Edge Falls, Saint Andrew

-3. Unnamed waterfalls in Penfield, Gordon Town (free, 10 minute walk from Penfield square).
+3. Penfield Falls in Gordon Town (free, 10 minute walk)

 Gordon Town Falls